Dagobah: Film

 Dagobah was originally featured in the 1980 film The Empire Strikes Back.
 In its first appearance, the main protagonist of the film, Luke Skywalker, is attempting to land his X-wing starfighter on the planet and is met with a dense fog causing him to crash land in a small bayou.
 Shortly after his landing, the Jedi Master Yoda is introduced during his time in exile.
 Yoda reluctantly agrees to train Skywalker and during his training many aspects of the planet's environment are utilized.
 Moss-covered rocks are used for training in telekinesis, the undergrowth makes treks through the jungles more challenging, and vines hanging from tall trees are used as means to get across small bodies of water and other obstacles.
 Skywalker is shown to sense the strength of the Force in a particular cave on the planet which Yoda tells him to go into.
 Inside the cave, Skywalker is met with a mental challenge the dark side of the Force developed for him.
+After realizing that his friends are in danger at Cloud City, Skywalker terminates his training and departs from the planet, with Obi-Wan Kenobi thinking that Skywalker might be their last hope, but Yoda reminds him that "there is another".

 The planet is also seen briefly in Return of the Jedi to depict Yoda's death and is featured in a deleted scene from Revenge of the Sith showing Yoda's arrival on the planet.
 George Lucas reportedly said it was removed so the film would not have "too many endings."
 The scene was released under the title "Exile to Dagobah" on the film's DVD.